 Skip to main content

-Our guide to which brands are the most posh and coveted
+Our guide to which luxury cars and brands are the most posh and coveted

-The best luxury car brands for 2025 boast classy styling, high-end interiors with all the latest technology, and refined driving manners designed to coddle occupants and provide an elevated ownership experience.
+The best luxury car brands for 2026 boast classy styling, high-end interiors with all the latest technology, and refined driving manners designed to coddle occupants and provide an elevated ownership experience.
 Today’s top luxury car brands offer a range of sedans and SUVs that feature diverse powertrains, including traditional gas engines, hybrids, plug-in hybrids and fully electric options.
-They also vary widely in price, with several notable cars and crossovers selling near the national average price — hovering a little under $50,000 these days — and others running into the hundreds of thousands of dollars.
+Luxury cars also vary widely in price, with several notable cars and crossovers selling near the national average price — hovering a little under $50,000 these days — and other especially fancy cars running into the hundreds of thousands of dollars.

 Since the line between luxury cars and mainstream cars is blurrier today than ever, strong choices can be found from both true luxury brands and models from less obvious automakers with high-quality cabins and comfortable rides.
 We’ll call those more traditionally mainstream "luxury" cars out specifically.